How do the continents move?

 Scientists needed to explain these observations.

 Hess wrote that hot magma rises up into the rift valley at the mid-ocean ridges.
 The lava cools to form new seafloor.
 Later more lava erupts at the ridge.
-The new lava pushes the seafloor horizontally away from the ridge axis.
+The new lava pushes the seafloor horizontally away from the ridge axis (Figure below).
 The seafloor moves!

 Magnetite crystals in the lava point in the direction of the magnetic north pole.
 The different stripes of magnetic polarity reveal the different ages of the seafloor.